lfex/moneta/priv/mdbook/src/structure.md

 We've had a quick taste of Mnesia, and what some of the calls look like in LFE.
 Next we're going to tackle a bit more heady stuff: tables and relationships.

-After you have quit from your previous LFE REPL, restart using the ``Company.DB`` database name and then create a default schema, passing the auto-start option to Mnesia.

 ## Records as Tables

 > The following records are defined in ``examples/tables.lfe``: